stargirliepops/Comp-2600-A2-Resume/README.md

     - Ctrl + click on the link to open your website in your browser.

   - ### Step 5 | HOSTING YOUR WEBSITE ON A FORGE
-    ##### You need other people to be able to view your website on the internet and to do that, you need to host your site using a forge.
+    ##### You need other people to be able to view your website on the internet, and to do that, you need to host your site using a forge.
 For this project, we will use GitHub.

       - #### Step A: Creating a new repository on GitHub
         - First, on the command line run this command to install ghp-import: **python -m pip install ghp-import**
         - Next, install your DVCS (in this case, Git) using this link: [Git](https://git-scm.com/)
-        - Now, create an account on GitHib if you do not already have one : [GitHub](https://github.com/)
+        - Now, create an account on GitHub if you do not already have one : [GitHub](https://github.com/)
-        - After creating your GitHub account, create a new repository, set it to **public**, and name it appropraitely
+        - After creating your GitHub account, create a new repository, set it to **public**, and name it appropriately

       - #### Step B: Setting up your GitHub Project
         - You will need to store your GitHub repository on your computer.
 This is called *cloning*.